CS222-UIUC/team-34-project/readme.md

 A full-stack web application with Next.js frontend and Flask backend.
 Join our forum to join and discuss in trending sports topics!
 Create discussions by making a post, and join others in discussion by making comments on their posts.
 Upvote and downvote posts to promote favorable behavior that you want in your community.

-Our project has two main components: Frontend, Backend / Database.
+Our project has three main components: Frontend, Backend, and the Database.
 The frontend allows users to interact with the application in a user friendly environment.
-You can login, create posts, comment, etc. by pressing buttons that link to functions in the backend, and create objects in the database.
+You can login, create posts, comment, etc. by pressing buttons that link to functions in the backend, and create / modify objects in the database.

 ## Prerequisites